 In my TMJ consultations, I always ask about sleep position.
 Why?

 You have posture 24/7/365!
 And, since you spend about one-third of your life sleeping, your posture during sleep is at least as important as your waking posture.

 Maybe it’s even more important, since you’re unconscious while sleeping and may get your body into some unusual positions that create strains.

 Hence, setting yourself up for good sleep posture will pay off over time with less strain and pain.
-Waking up refreshed and pain-free from a good night’s sleep makes your life — and your interactions with others — more pleasant.
+Waking up refreshed and pain-free from a good night’s sleep makes your life more pleasant.